What is it about?

 How to register

-This event is now fully subscribed for 2019.
-Please return later for updated information on next year’s SHINE event.
+Please return later for updated information on the SHINE programme.